- Navigate the bustling streets in Old Delhi by rickshaw

 Day 8: Day trip to Bagru

-This morning you will proceed the 40 minutes to Bagru, a textile village on the outskirts of Jaipur.
-For 400 years Bagru has been home to the Chhipa—a clan whose name comes either from a Gujarati word meaning “to print” or from combining two Nepal Bhasa words, ‘chhi’ (to dye) and ‘pa’ (to leave something to bask in the sun).
-Here you will meet with and learn from Vijendra (Viju) Chhipa who continues the community tradition of block printing.
-A fifth-generation dyer and a Master Printer, Viju is the founder of Bagru Textiles, a company that builds upon the legacy of his family’s cloth dying and printing business.
+This morning you'll proceed the 40 minutes to Bagru, a textile village on the outskirts of Jaipur.
+For 400 years, Bagru has been home to the Chhipa—a clan whose name comes either from a Gujarati word meaning "to print" or from combining two Nepal Bhasa words, chhi (to dye) and pa (to leave something to bask in the sun).
+Here you'll meet with and learn from Vijendra (Viju) Chhipa, who continues the community tradition of block printing.
+A fifth-generation dyer and a Master Printer, Viju is the founder of Bagru Textiles, a company that builds upon the legacy of his family's cloth dying and printing business.

 Return to Jaipur in the late afternoon and spend the rest of the day as you like.

-Day 9: Drive to Agra - Visit Abhaneri Stepwell & Fatehpur Sikri
+Day 9: Transfer to Agra, Visit Abhaneri Stepwell & Fatehpur Sikri

-Early this morning you will drive to Agra, four hours east of Jaipur.
+Early this morning, you'll drive to Agra, four hours east of Jaipur.
 En route, stop in Abhaneri to visit the Harshat Mata Temple and India's deepest and largest stepwell, the impressive Chand Baori.
-Continue to the 16th-century small city of Fatehpur Sikri in the 16th-century.
-Discover the red sandstone buildings and structures that cluster at its core, like the Buland Darwaza (Gate of Victory), the Jama Masjid mosque, Salim Chishti Tomb, and the Jodha Bais and Panch Mahal palaces.
+Continue to the 16th-century small city of Fatehpur Sikri.
+Discover the red sandstone buildings and structures that cluster at its core, like the Buland Darwaza (Gate of Victory), the Jama Masjid mosque, the Salim Chishti Tomb, and the Jodha Bais and Panch Mahal palaces.
 From there, carry on to Agra to check in to your accommodation.

 Day 10: Explore Agra